RxHandsOn/MarketData/README.md

     npm install

-Then you can run the tests witht he following command:
+Then you can run the tests with the following command:

     npm test

 ### In the browser
-Run a static server (such as [http-server](https://www.npmjs.com/package/http-server)) and open index.html.
+You can have a look at the result with the following command:

+    npm start